-Furthermore, although ubiquitous computers may employ sound and video in addition to text and graphics, that does not make them "multimedia computers."
+Furthermore, although ubiquitous computers may use sound and video in addition to text and graphics, that does not make them "multimedia computers."
 Today's multimedia machine makes the computer screen into a demanding focus of attention rather than allowing it to fade into the background.

-Perhaps most diametrically opposed to our vision is the notion of "virtual reality," which attempts to make a world inside the computer.
-Users don special goggles that project an artificial scene on their eyes; they wear gloves or even body suits that sense their motions and gestures so that they can move about and manipulate virtual objects.
-Although it may have its purpose in allowing people to explore realms otherwise inaccessible -- the insides of cells, the surfaces of distant planets, the information web of complex databases -- virtual reality is only a map, not a territory.
-It excludes desks, offices, other people not wearing goggles and body suits, weather, grass, trees, walks, chance encounters and in general the infinite richness of the universe.
+Perhaps most diametrically opposed to our vision is the notion of virtual reality, which attempts to make a world inside the computer.
+Users don special goggles that project an artificial scene onto their eyes; they wear gloves or even bodysuits that sense their motions and gestures so that they can move about and manipulate virtual objects.
+Although it may have its purpose in allowing people to explore realms otherwise inaccessible-the insides of cells, the surfaces of distant planets, the information web of data bases-virtual reality is only a map, not a territory.
+It excludes desks, offices, other people not wearing goggles and bodysuits, weather, trees, walks, chance encounters and, in general, the infinite richness of the universe.
 Virtual reality focuses an enormous apparatus on simulating the world rather than on invisibly enhancing the world that already exists.

 Indeed, the opposition between the notion of virtual reality and ubiquitous, invisible computing is so strong that some of us use the term "embodied virtuality" to refer to the process of drawing computers out of their electronic shells.
-The "virtuality" of computer-readable data -- all the different ways in which it can be altered, processed and analyzed -- is brought into the physical world.
+The "virtuality" of computer-readable data-all the different ways in which they can be altered, processed and analyzed-is brought into the physical world.

-How do technologies disappear into the background?
-The vanishing of electric motors may serve as an instructive example: At the turn of the century, a typical workshop or factory contained a single engine that drove dozens or hundreds of different machines through a system of shafts and pulleys.
-Cheap, small, efficient electric motors made it possible first to give each machine or tool its own source of motive force, then to put many motors into a single machine.
+ow do technologies disappear into the background?
+The vanishing of electric motors may serve as an instructive example.
+At the turn of the century, a typical workshop or factory contained a single engine that drove dozens or hundreds of different machines through a system of shafts and pulleys.
+Cheap, small, efficient WIRED AND WIRELESS NETWORKS link computers and allow their users to share programs and data.
+The computers pictured here include conventional terminals and file servers, pocket-size machines known as tabs and page-size ones known as pads.
+Future networks must be capable of supporting hundreds of devices in a single room and must also cope with devices-ranging from tabs to laser printers or large-screen displays that move from one place to another.

+electric motors made it possible first to give each tool its own source of motive force, then to put many motors into a single machine.

-A glance through the shop manual of a typical automobile, for example, reveals twenty-two motors and twenty-five more solenoids.
+A glance through the shop manual of a typical automobile, for example, reveals 22 motors and 25 solenoids.
 They start the engine, clean the windshield, lock and unlock the doors, and so on.
-By paying careful attention it might be possible to know whenever one activated a motor, but there would be no point to it.
+By paying careful attention, the driver might be able to discern whenever he or she activated a motor, but there would be no point to it.

-Most of the computers that participate in embodied virtuality will be invisible in fact as well as in metaphor.
+Most computers that participate in embodied virtuality will be invisible in fact as well as in metaphor.
 Already computers in light switches, thermostats, stereos and ovens help to activate the world.
 These machines and more will be interconnected in a ubiquitous network.
 As computer scientists, however, my colleagues and I have focused on devices that transmit and display information more directly.
 We have found two issues of crucial importance: location and scale.
 Little is more basic to human perception than physical juxtaposition, and so ubiquitous computers must know where they are.
 (Today's computers, in contrast, have no idea of their location and surroundings.)
-If a computer merely knows what room it is in, it can adapt its behavior in significant ways without requiring even a hint of artificial intelligence.
+If a computer knows merely what room it is in, it can adapt its behavior in significant ways without requiring even a hint of artificial intelligence.